opensearch-project/documentation-website/_getting-started/security.md

 # Uploading the configuration to security index

 The final step in configuring users, roles and any other security configuration is uploading it to OpenSearch security index.
-Only updating the files, without uploading them, will not have any impact on the configuration that is running in OpenSearch.
+Only updating the files, without uploading them, will not change any configuration inside the already running OpenSearch cluster.
 To upload configuration, following command can be used with admin certificate that was generated during `install_demo_configuration.sh` execution:
-`plugins/opensearch-security/tools/securityadmin.sh -cd "config/opensearch-security" -icl -key "../kirk-key.pem" -cert "../kirk.pem" -cacert "../root-ca.pem" -nhnv`
+`./plugins/opensearch-security/tools/securityadmin.sh -cd "config/opensearch-security" -icl -key "../kirk-key.pem" -cert "../kirk.pem" -cacert "../root-ca.pem" -nhnv`